Huawei-Nordic/junction2021_flutter/README.md

 ### I'm in!

 1. fork/clone this project
 2. visit the workshop Discord channel [Junction 21 Hackathon Huawei](https://discord.gg/8ZSdWKmzDS)
+3. look for the file with secrets ([direct link ](https://discord.com/channels/907280815640150066/910820845860053022))
-3. unzip the serect file into the project's *android* directory
+4. unzip the serect file into the project's *android* directory
-4. start coding!
+5. start coding!